-Downgrading to a lower Premium tier: This will succeed as long as the database as a whole fits within the maximum database size for the target pricing tier or available storage in the elastic pool.
+Downgrading to a lower Premium tier: This downgrade succeeds if the whole database fits within the maximum database size for the target pricing tier, or within the available storage in the elastic pool.
 There is no specific impact from the columnstore indexes.

 1. Install the In-Memory OLTP sample

 You can create the AdventureWorksLT sample database with a few clicks in the Azure portal.
 Then, the steps in this section explain how you can enrich your AdventureWorksLT database with In-Memory OLTP objects and demonstrate performance benefits.

 For a more simplistic, but more visually appealing performance demo for In-Memory OLTP, see:

 Connect to the database with SQL Server Management Studio (SSMS.exe).